cabforum/code-signing/docs/CSBR.md

    This extension MUST be present and SHOULD NOT be marked critical.

-   `certificatePolicies:policyIdentifier` (Required)
+   `certificatePolicies:policyIdentifier` Required; see [Section 7.1.6.3](#7163-subordinate-ca-certificates) for requirements on Policy Identifiers.

-   The following fields MAY be present if the Subordinate CA is not an Affiliate of the entity that controls the Root CA.
+   The following fields MUST be present if the Subordinate CA is not an Affiliate of the entity that controls the Root CA.

    * `certificatePolicies:policyQualifiers:policyQualifierId` (Optional)